CUBRID/cubrid-manual/en/sql/dblink.rst

 **Install MariaDB ODBC Driver**

-MariaDB ODBC Driver is required to connect to MySQL from the gateway.
+MariaDB ODBC Driver is required to connect to MariaDB from the gateway.

 The following is how to install MariaDB ODBC Driver.

 MariaDB Connector/ODBC package can be downloaded by selecting the version from the page below.